Meet the WGC

 Hi I'm Olivia and I am a first year from Ridgewood, New Jersey.
 I plan on being either a Mathematics or Economics major.
 Along with working at the WGC, I am on the lacrosse team and the Outing Club here at Amherst.
 As a WGC staff member I would like to encourage dialogue and expression concerning gender identity and individuality.
 I believe the WGC has the ability to positively influence the Amherst College community.

 Hi!
-I'm Jessica, a sophomore from North Grafton, Massachusetts.
-I'm currently undecided as far as majors go, but I should know soon.
-On campus I'm involved in club soccer, Girls Inc. tutoring, Ed Pros, CCE Front Desk Team, Engagement Fellows at the Alumni and Parent Programming Office, and Marsh as House President.
+I'm Jessica, a junior from North Grafton, Massachusetts.
+I'm a Architecture and Law, Jurisprudence, and Social Thought double major.
+On campus I'm involved in Center for Community Engagement, Engagement Fellows at the Alumni and Parent Programming Office, and the Human Rights Commission for the Town of Amherst.
 I wanted to join the WGC because I believe that the work that we do here is important.
 Working for the WGC is the perfect opportunity to help Amherst students start talking about the issues surround women and gender.
 I want to have an active roles in confronting these issues.

 Bonnie grew up in Santa Barbara, CA and Boulder, CO.
 She is a Law, Jurisprudence, and Social Thought major, with a possible double major in Sociology.
 For the last few years, her activism work has focused on LGBTQ rights, sexual respect, and reproductive justice.
 On campus she is a Peer Advocate of Sexual Respect and the Sexual Respect Officer for the president's cabinet.
 She is also on the Sexual Respect Task Force, is a Resident Counselor, and most recently is a programming coordinator for the Women's and Gender Center!
 In the future she hopes to be involved in policy work.